leaflabs/www.leaflabs.com/posts/maple-restock-and-china-snapshots.md

 <a href="http://industry-lab.com">Industry Lab</a></i>
 </center>

-After a couple logistical hick-ups, we finally shipped out a batch of fresh Maple boards to distributors; a batch of Maple Minis are expected to go out next week.
-Our distributors have been out of stock for many weeks now, and the blame has been squarely on our shoulders.
+After a couple logistical hiccups, we finally shipped out fresh Maple boards to distributors, and a batch of Maple Minis are expected to go out next week.
+All distributors have been out of stock for many weeks now, and we want to make it clear that the blame lies with us, not our manufacturing and distribution partners.
+Sorry about that!

 You might wonder just where our boards are actually manufactured; I certainly did!
 During a personal trip to China this past January I was able to visit